 The amount of serious accidents that occur pale in comparison to the number of minor accidents, such as fender benders, on a day-to-day basis.
 These small accidents are what is costing insurance companies the most amount of money, as they occur frequently and often lead to thousands of dollars in damage costs.
-The safety features that come with vehicles deemed the top safety picks may prevent serious accidents and save lives, but they may not affect your insurance rates due to the fact that they don’t usually prevent these minor accidents from occurring.
+The safety features that come with vehicles deemed the top safety picks by the Insurance Institute for Highway Safety may prevent serious accidents and save lives, but they may not yet affect insurance rates.

 What actually affects your car insurance rates?